Vital Records Online

 If you manually mail your birth certificate request, purchasing first-class mail with tracking is recommended to know when your application is delivered to DC Health.

-DCVRD does not provide tracking for the delivery of your vital records certificates to your address.
-Once the records leave the health office, the district is not responsible for lost or misdirected certificates.
+DCVRD does not provide tracking for the delivery of your vital records certificate to your address.
+Once the records leave the health office, the district is not responsible for lost or misdirected certificate.

 frequently asked questions